The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Discussion

 The first improvement might be to do the selection based on the stellar population properties, rather than empirical cuts on parameters such as A/Total or equivalent widths.
-Ideally, this approach is more preferable since it leads to selection based on physically meaningful properties of the galaxy population such as stellar population age and metallicity.
-For example, one might define post-starburst galaxies to be populations that are older than 300Myr but younger than 1Gyr.
-Doing this in practice involve fitting stellar population models to the observed spectra.
-Again, this stellar population fitting exercise will be complicated by issues already discussed in section \ref{sec:stellar_mass}.
-However, despite the concerns in how robust the fits are, there is a recent attempt by \citet{Yesuf_etal_2014} to fit stellar population using multi-wavelength data while taking AGN and dust obscuration into account.
+Ideally, this approach is more preferable since it would lead to selection based on physically meaningful properties of the galaxy population such as stellar population age and metallicity.
+For example, one might define post-starburst galaxies to be populations that are older than 300 Myr but younger than 1Gyr. \citet{Yesuf_etal_2014} fit stellar population models using multi-wavelength data while taking AGN and dust obscuration into account.

-Selection of these objects from photometric surveys is another possibility.
-Even though this is harder, if it can be done there is a lot to gain since there are many upcoming weak-lensing surveys to be explored (for example, HSC, DES and LSST).
-The reason for difficulties of this approach is mainly that the 3600\AA\, Balmer break is difficult to distinguish from the 4000\AA\, break at slightly different redshifts.
-The only possible way to resolve this ambiguity is to have NUV and NIR information, since the old population would have almost no flux in NUV but large flux in NIR, and vice versa for the young population.
-Indeed, the presence of dust would make this task challenging.
+Selection of these objects from the next generation of multi-band photometric surveys is another possibility.
+Doing so requires distinguishing between the 3600\AA\, Balmer break and the 4000\AA\, break at slightly different redshifts.
+One can potentially resolve this ambiguity using multi-wavelength information, for example in NUV and NIR, since the old population would have almost no flux in NUV but large flux in NIR, and conversely for the young population. \citet{Wild_etal_2014} studied galaxy SEDs in optical and NIR, and found that post-starburst galaxies have unique, identifiable colors.
+However, the presence of dust and AGN would make this task challenging.